Milcah Chemos Cheywa: Early life

 She is from Bugaa village, but moved to Kitale with her family, where she went to Matumbei and St Phillips primary schools.
 Later she went to St Claire's Girls High School in Maragoli.

 After schooling she went to the Kenya Police College (KPC) in Kiganjo in 2005.
 There she met Alex Sang and soon married.
 He urged her to start running, but she did not start serious training until 2008.
 Initially racing over 800 and 1500 metres, she finished 7th in the 800 metres at the 2008 Kenyan Olympic trials, 12 seconds behind the winner Pamela Jelimo.

 Career

 2009

-Chemos converted to steeplechase running in March 2009, after being introduced to the discipline by Richard Mateelong, the Olympic steeplechase medalist posted at KPC.
+Chemos converted to steeplechase running in March 2009, after being introduced by her coach], the Olympic steeplechase medalist posted at KPC.
 She won her debut race, at the Athletics Kenya meeting in Kakamega, timing 9:54.4, and soon improved her PB to 9:22.33 at the KBC Night of Athletics meeting in Heusden-Zolder, Belgium.
 Competing in the 2009 World Championships, she won a bronze medal in a personal best 9:08.57, behind Marta Domínguez and Yuliya Zarudneva.
 Dominguez was disqualified afterward for a doping violation.